 |Advanced university education (M-level, Doctorate)||23 (32,9%)|

-It is also plausible that the dynamics between highly-educated parents and the school may have resulted in the former being more forthright with their opinions compared to the general population.
+Clearly, the dynamics between highly-educated parents and the school are not the same as the dynamics in schools that serve less privileged communities.
+It is at least somewhat plausible that the former were therefore more forthright with their opinions.
 Social scientists often have to contend with what has been termed the social desirability bias, i.e., the tendency among survey participants to respond in ways that enhance their status, conform to mainstream ideology, and protect their self-image, even at the expense of factual accuracy (Consider, for instance, how you might respond to the question “How many books did you read this year?”).

 I would intuitively think that the respondents in our sample may have been relatively less concerned about constructing socially acceptable identities, and they would not feel much pressure to provide us with positive feedback only.
 Conversely, I would argue that in the PEAP sample, there must have been more than a few respondents who have been accustomed to dealing with authority from a disenfranchised position.
 It would hardly be surprising if they provided the PEAP researchers with the data they wanted to hear.
 This seems even likelier if the respondents were concerned, however wrongly, that critical feedback might result in fallout from the school system against their children.

-Linked to this, one final hypothesis that might partially explain to the difference between our findings and those of the PEAP study pertains to the methodological design of the latter evaluation.
+Linked to this, one final hypothesis that might partially explain to the difference between our findings and those of the PEAP study pertains to methodological design.
 Once again, most of the details in this section are anecdotal, but they will have to do, until more details about PEAP become available to academic scrutiny.

 Another reason why this arrangement is problematic is because the teachers who administered the survey had a professional stake in the future of the PEAP project, in that their continued employment depended on its success.
-To the best of my knowledge, there were no quality control safeguards in place, and the research team relied on the good faith of the PEAP teachers to prevent research malpractice.
-Moreover, to the best of my knowledge, none of the teachers who collected the data underwent training in data collection or research ethics, so the quality of the data collected must have been conditional on the integrity of the 800+ participating teachers.
+As far as I know, there were no quality control safeguards in place, and the research team relied on the good faith of the PEAP teachers to prevent research malpractice.
+Moreover, to the best of my knowledge, none of the teachers who collected the data underwent training in data collection or research ethics.
+So, the quality of the data collected must have been conditional on the integrity of the 800+ participating teachers.
 Under the circumstances, it is not inconceivable that at least some teachers may have prioritized their professional future over considerations of academic integrity, and that the PEAP data are –to some unknowable extent– aspirational.

-Although there is no way of ascertaining to what extent the social desirability bias and –hopefully infrequent– research malpractice impacted the validity of the PEAP data, the credibility of their findings would be greatly enhanced if they could be independently confirmed.
+I should stress that there is no way of ascertaining to what extent the social desirability bias and –hopefully infrequent– research malpractice impacted the validity of the PEAP data.
+However, independent confirmation of the findings would greatly enhance their credibility.

 |The PEAP programme is more successful||Identify which aspects contribute to its success|